Skip to content ↓

 Early Years Foundation Stage (EYFS)

-In the Early Years at Godstone Primary and Nursery School we aim to develop happy, resilient children with a keen exploratory approach to learning.
+In the Early Years at Godstone Primary and Nursery School, we aim to develop happy, resilient children with a keen exploratory approach to learning.
 The children learn through a range of play-based activities both inside and outside.
-As the children get older we introduce more teacher led learning through whole class and group activities.
+As the children get older, we introduce more teacher-led learning through whole class and group activities.

 The Early Years Foundation Stage (EYFS) at Godstone Primary and Nursery School consists of a Nursery class and a Reception class.
-The nursery takes children aged two to four years and the children move into reception when they are in the academic year in which they will turn five.
+The nursery takes children aged two to four years and the children move into Reception when they are in the academic year in which they will turn five.

 Parents as Partners